-Deforestation contributes a lot of greenhouse gas emissions.
+Deforestation contributes a lot to greenhouse gas emissions.
 Worse still, it causes climate change in several different ways.

 From 2015 to 2017, on average, the global loss of tropical forests had contributed approximately 4.8 billion tonnes of carbon dioxide per year, which amounts to about 8 to 10 percent of annual emissions of carbon dioxide by mankind (Source).

 Believe it or not, the globe loses more than 7,000 square meters of tree cover each second, which is roughly equivalent to one soccer field.
 In 2018, our planet lost enough trees to cover an area larger than the United Kingdom, which is about 24.8 million hectares.
 Nearly half of those come from tropical forests, which are vital for biodiversity (Source).